celo-org/docs/docs/learn/celo-protocol.md

 ---
 title: The Celo Protocol
-description: Overview of the Celo Protocol's consensus, governance, incentives, and key features.
+description: Introduction to the Celo Protocol's consensus, governance, incentives, and key features.
 ---
 # The Celo Protocol

-Overview of the Celo Protocol's consensus, governance, incentives, and key features.
+Introduction to the Celo Protocol's consensus, governance, incentives, and key features.

 ## What is the Celo Protocol?